 This time as a photo of a week, I present you old and great Norton Commander.

-That's where I took this photo.
+That’s where I took this photo.
 I used Norton heavily at the beginning of my adventure with early PCs.
-386DX-40 with 4 megs of RAM was my first but obviously, before that I had a plenty of opportunities to run soft on XT and AT.
+386DX-40 with 4 megs of RAM was my first but obviously, before that, I had plenty of opportunities to run soft on XT and AT.

 KK … enough of that nostalgic crap ;P

 This post will kinda, mix topics.

 Let’s start with cool, but hard to print filament that I’ve used prior to switching to 1.75 mm.